cardano-scaling/CIPs/CIP-0164/README.md

 **Interaction with Peras**

-The integration pathway with Peras remains an active area of research, focusing on optimizing the interaction between Leios's enhanced throughput mechanisms and Peras's finality guarantees.
+The integration pathway with Peras remains an active area of research, focusing on optimizing the interaction between Leios' enhanced throughput mechanisms and Peras' finality guarantees.
 Key considerations include synchronizing committee selection processes, coordinating voting mechanisms to avoid redundancy, and ensuring that enhanced throughput periods align effectively with finality checkpoints.
 This integration could provide both higher throughput and stronger